-As noted above, establishing targets for students is one of the most challenging aspects of SLO design and implementation.
-Establishing reasonable baselines to contextualize the end-of-year assessment results is a critical component of the SLO process.
-Depending on when the fall unit is implemented, the assessments from the fall unit could serve as the baseline for the SLO.
+As noted above, establishing targets for students is one of the most challenging aspects of SGG design and implementation.
+Establishing reasonable baselines to contextualize the end-of-year assessment results is a critical component of the SGG process.
+Depending on when the fall unit is implemented, the assessments from the fall unit could serve as the baseline for the SGG.
 However, if baseline information is available from earlier in the school year than implantation of the fall unit, assessment information from the fall unit could serve as an interim check on the goal.
 The assessment information from the spring unit would be used to evaluate the degree to which students have met the targets associated with the learning goal.
-Using multiple assessments would be an improvement over most SLOs, but SLOs based on common assignments could be improved even further if the multiple units were tied to practice-based learning progressions.
+Using multiple assessments would be an improvement over most SGGs, but SGGs based on common assignments could be improved even further if the multiple units were tied to practice-based learning progressions.
 The progressions would then allow teachers to develop a better understanding of how students move toward deeper understanding of the big idea.
 The progressions can serve as explicit anchors for the unit assessments and other activities.
 Documenting student progress along these learning progressions can then serve as evidence for teacher effectiveness determinations.

 Importantly, we should avoid simple reductionist approaches for determining and evaluating targets.
-The "rough conditioning" approach described previously (Marion, et al., 2012) offers a sensible alternative to establishing arbitrary numeric goals based on some distance between a pretest score and 100% (or some other percentage correct).
+The "rough conditioning" approach described previously (Marion, et al., 2012) and a forthcoming Reform Support Network (RSN) brief on target setting for SLOs offers a sensible alternative to establishing arbitrary numeric goals based on some distance between a pretest score and 100% (or some other percentage correct).
 The evidence from common assignments will allow us to more accurately document students' learning trajectories in a discipline.
 It is beyond the scope of this brief and perhaps too decontextualized to offer very specific recommendations for establishing meaningful student targets based on CAS units, but I strongly recommend capturing qualitative changes in student understanding through a domain-specific rubric.
 Such rubric scores can then be used to aggregate student-level results to the classroom or school levels.
+The TPGES in Kentucky uses an approach for establishing targets aligned with the recommendations in Marion, et al. (2012) as well as those just noted.